 Indian Well Falls, Shelton

 Tucked inside Indian Well State Park along the Housatonic River, this scenic waterfall ends in a circular splash pool at the base of the falls.
 There is a swimming area nearby, and hiking trails as well.
-Bring a picnic to enjoy, or head down Route 110/Howe Avenue into Shelton for brunch or lunch at Center Street Social
+Bring a picnic to enjoy, or head down Route 110/Howe Avenue into Shelton for brunch or lunch with the culinary creatives at Lost & Found

 Great Falls, Falls Village